atomfinger/toUUID/why_touuid.md

 assertThat(result).containsExactlyInAnyOrderElementsOf(csStudents);
 ```

 Neither of these two tests is majorly different in implementation and mostly comes down to preference.
-While the .toUUID() implementation has its test data nicely aligned, we will see later that this is not the primary benefit of .toUUID(), and there are instances where we want to split up our the way that it has been done in our random test.
+While the .toUUID() implementation has its test data nicely aligned, we will see later that this is not the primary benefit of .toUUID(), and there are instances where we want to separate the input and expected output.

-The bigger advantage the .toUUID() implementation has over the random UUID implementation is the output in case a test fails.
+The primary benefit .toUUID() has over random UUIDs is that it makes it easier to map error messages back to the source.
 Consider this output from the .toUUID() implementation:

 ```
 Expecting: